forkimenjeckayang/language_translator_extension/README.md

 # language_translator_extension

 A web browser extension which as of now can be used to translate from one language to another.
 It supports four languages currenty French, English , German and Spanish.
-You simply copy text which you want to translate, paste it into the text area , selct your langaue and click the traslate button.
+You simply copy text which you want to translate, paste it into the text area , select your langaue and click the traslate button.

 It uses [Libre Translate](https://hub.docker.com/r/libretranslate/libretranslate) an open source project to handle the transaltions .
 This translation engine is sef hosted on AWS as an EC2 instance which can be accessed publicly.